Frityet/combustion/README.md

-# Combustion - Compile lua projects into a single binary
+# Combustion - Compile Lua projects into a single binary

 Combustion is a tool for compiling Lua projects into a single binary.
-Combustion works with *any* interpereter and language version, as long as the interpreter supports the `-e` flag It also packs in C .dylib/.so/.dll dependencies, if the directory that contains them is specified in the combust-config
+Combustion works with *any* interpreter and language version, as long as the interpreter supports the `-e` flag It also packs in C .dylib/.so/.dll dependencies, if the directory that contains them is specified in the combust-config

 ## Usage